Nearly 3 billion fewer birds exist in North America today than in 1970.

 Many of these are the common species we are likely to enjoy at our backyard feeders.

 The Western Great Lakes Bird and Bat Observatory has launched the Neighborhood Habitat Improvement Project (NHIP), an innovative program designed to engage and empower residents to improve urban habitat at the most local scale, their yard.
 The beneficial results of this project will include enhanced suburban habitat for birds, improved water quality, expanded scientific understanding of urbanization and resident engagement in the process of science.
 The same actions can benefit both water quality and wildlife—e.g. reducing turf-grass area, increasing native plantings, reducing chemical inputs and implementing green infrastructure.
-Working together as a community, and specifically with residents in the pilot neighborhoods, we will begin to understand the effects of these changes on birds and wildlife.
+Working together as a community, we will begin to understand the effects of these changes on birds and wildlife.

 Neighborhood Habitat Improvement Project Goals: